jtkendall/jtkendall/README.md

 ### Hi there I'm Josh

-I am... well, I don't know what I actually am.
-I build websites for clients, but it's not just "here is some HTML and CSS have a nice day".
+I'm a web developer who makes awesome and very managable things.
 I spend a lot of time making sure clients get the exact solution they want.
 I also don't stick to web technologies, sometimes there are iOS projects, sometimes there's C#, and sometimes I find myself doing a ton of research on a specific service to determine if it will benefit my client.
-I guess let's just call me a software developer and we'll put an asterisk on the end.

-🔭 I am currently working on predominently PHP (WordPress) projects but theres a lot of Vue.js and Microsoft Azure work involved as well.
+🔭 I am currently working on a Laravel and Vue.js CPQ product for a client.

 🌱 I am currently focusing on learning as much as I can about TypeScript, Vue.js, and Svelte through actual client projects.